 You can follow Michael Scotto on Twitter: @MikeAScotto

-Free Agency, Knicks, NBA, Podcast, Thunder, Featured, Top, Amare Stoudemire, Billy Donovan, Carmelo Anthony, Chris Paul, Danilo Gallinari, Darius Bazley, George Karl, Leon Rose, Marco Belinelli, Mike D'Antoni, Nico Mannion, Raymond Felton, Sam Presti, Shai Gilgeous-Alexander, Timofey Mozgov, Wilson Chandler, Denver Nuggets, New York Knicks, Oklahoma City Thunder
+Free Agency, Knicks, NBA, Podcast, Thunder, Top, Amare Stoudemire, Billy Donovan, Carmelo Anthony, Chris Paul, Danilo Gallinari, Darius Bazley, George Karl, Leon Rose, Marco Belinelli, Mike D'Antoni, Nico Mannion, Raymond Felton, Sam Presti, Shai Gilgeous-Alexander, Timofey Mozgov, Wilson Chandler, Denver Nuggets, New York Knicks, Oklahoma City Thunder